Water Storage Tanks (29 items found)

 Since they're constructed with a vinyl bladder that contains water with pressurized air around the tank, pressure tanks are commonly referred to as bladder tanks or pre-charged tanks.
 A check valve prevents water from leaking out of the bladder until a faucet is opened inside the house.
 Pressurized air then forces the water to disperse throughout the pipes.

 Although water goes both in and out of the tank, pressurized pump tanks are designed with a single pipe that connects to the tank.
-Once water inside the pressurized well tank drops below a certain level, a pressure switch is activated, turning on the pump.
+Once the water inside the pressurized well tank drops below a certain level, a pressure switch is activated, turning on the pump.
 The pump then refills the tank, allowing plenty of water to flow through your home on an ongoing basis.

-Horizontal vs Vertical Pressure Well Tank
+Horizontal vs. Vertical Pressure Well Tank

 Choosing between a horizontal and a vertical pressure well tank may depend on a few factors specific to your circumstances.
 Vertical well tanks tend to be more stable and have better pressure distribution, and they take up less space on the ground with their vertical design.
-However, a horizontal well tank may suit your needs better if your tank is exposed to the elements or you need to install it in an area with limited vertical space.
+However, a horizontal well tank may suit your needs better if your tank is exposed to the elements or if you need to install it in an area with limited vertical space.

 Well Water Tank Sizing Tips